gmarino2048/AGD_Project/CONTRIBUTING.md

 in the comments of the issue.
 Any feature that doesn't get implemented must have a comment saying that the feature was not implemented.

+### Submitting a CODE RED Notification

+If you have a problem that you can't resolve, needs urgent attention, or breaks the current build of the game, you need to submit a Code Red notification.
+These issues are not to be taken lightly, and should only be submitted if something needs the immediate attention of one or more people.

+When submitting a request, give as much information as possible, and be sure to set the tags appropriately.
+If you're not sure what to include, see the Tag Conventions, Bug Reporting, or Help Request section of this document.

+Whenever you log into github, you need to check and make sure there are no active Code Red notifications, because these are the ones that require everyone's immediate attention.

 ## Projects

 ## Naming Conventions